 The meaning of Rishikesh is “God of all senses.”
-The city's name does equity to the city.
-Rishikesh can fulfill all the desires of an explorer ranging from thrill to tranquil.
-Every tourist can have a different purpose in mind.
+The city’s name gives equity to the city.
+Rishikesh can fulfill all the desires of an explorer, ranging from thrill to tranquility.
+Every tourist has a different purpose in mind.
 This old city stands up to all desires.
-As a cherry on the cake, it offers the tourists the taste of Garhwal Himalayas and the Ganges.
+As a cherry on the cake, it offers tourists the taste of the Garhwal Himalayas and the Ganges.

 Rishikesh has many spots that one must visit before ending the tour.
-These places leave the tourists in the city’s wonder most of the time.
+These places leave the tourists in awe of the city most of the time.
 The spots include sanctuaries, Ganga Ghats, ashrams, yoga retreats, mountains, and so on.
 Rishikesh has both tranquility and thrill and thus something outstanding for each taste bud.

-Tourists not only from India but from foreign too always visit Rishikesh.
-Tourists include pilgrims too and all of them coming from various walks of life.
-The varying cultures that the tourists carry with them and how they adjust to that of the city can be one way of life of the city.
-Rishikesh ashrams are the dominant reason for tourists visiting this place.
-This helps them learn Rishikesh Yoga and meditate.
-However, the Himalayas pull in nature lovers, rides attract those with a knack for adventure, and sanctuaries pull in the history sweethearts, etc.
+Tourists, not only from India but also from abroad, always visit Rishikesh.
+Tourists include pilgrims too, all of whom come from various walks of life.
+The varying cultures that the tourists carry with them and how they adjust to those of the city can be one way of life in the city.
+Rishikesh ashrams are the dominant reason tourists visit this place.
+This helps them learn Rishikesh yoga and meditate.
+However, the Himalayas pull in nature lovers, rides attract those with a knack for adventure, and sanctuaries pull in history sweethearts, etc.

 Parmarth Niketan Ashram,

-Most historians hail that Rishikesh is 4000 years old.
+Most historians agree that Rishikesh is 4000 years old.
 Skanda Purana mentions Rishikesh with the name Kedarkhand.
-According to it, a saint Rabhya Rishi’s Tapasya (penance) near Gange under the tree (most likely mango) moved Lord Vishnu.
+According to it, a saint, Rabhya Rishi’s Tapasya (penance), near the Gange under the tree (most likely a mango), moved Lord Vishnu.
 He disguised himself as Hrishikesh and met Rabhya Rishi as a reward.
 It did not take long for Kedarkhand’s name to change and become Hrishikesh.
 Over time, it became Rishikesh.

 The local saints think that the demon Madhu faced defeat by Lord Vishnu here.
 Lord Agni (fire) is said to have made penance to Lord Vishnu here only.

-An alternate view based on Sthala Purana is that Rabhya Rishi remained near the bank as plants.
+An alternate view based on the Sthala Purana is that Rabhya Rishi remained near the bank as a plant.
 The plants looked like the locks of his hair.
-Hence, the name Rishi (sage Rabhya Rishi) and Kesh (hair locks), Rishikesh.
+Hence, the names Rishi (sage Rabhya Rishi) and Kesh (hair locks), Rishikesh.

-A leader, Adi Shankaracharya, mainly religious during the contemporary period, visited Rishikesh.
+A leader, Adi Shankaracharya, who was mainly religious during the contemporary period, visited Rishikesh.
 After his visit, Rishikesh became a pilgrimage and eventually a tourist destination.

 The culture of the city is more or less like any other city in India.
-The difference is that Rishikesh is one of the pilgrimages for the Hindus.
+The difference is that Rishikesh is one of the pilgrimages for Hindus.
 The culture is thus dominated by the customs of the Hindus.
-All major festivals of the Hindus like Holi and Diwali are celebrated on grand levels here.
+All major Hindu festivals, like Holi and Diwali, are celebrated on a grand scale here.

 The locals speak Garhwali and Hindi.
 As it is a sacred place, non-vegetarian food is not available here.
 However, vegetarian food has a lot of variety and is delicious.

 The people living in Rishikesh are very tourist-friendly.
 Tourists can be spotted throughout the year in Rishikesh.
-But, it is certainly overcrowded from May to June and October to January.
-Tourism here is one of the major sources of revenue for Uttrakhand.
+But it is certainly overcrowded from May to June and October to January.
+Tourism is one of the major sources of revenue for Uttarakhand.

 Places of Interest:

-This Shiva temple is a sacred pilgrimage spot.
-It has a magnificent architecture.
+Neelkanth Mahadev Temple: This Shiva temple is a sacred pilgrimage spot.
+It has magnificent architecture.
 The name of the temple is derived from the mythological story that Lord Shiva drank the poison that turned his throat blue on the premises of this temple.
 The major rush for this temple occurs during Shrawan and Shivratri.

-Triveni comes from ‘tri’ meaning three.
-It's a confluence of the rivers Ganga, Yamuna, Saraswati.
+Triveni Ghat: Triveni comes from ‘tri, meaning three.
+It’s a confluence of the rivers Ganga, Yamuna, and Saraswati.
 Worshippers take a dip in the river since they believe it washes away their sins and makes them pure.
 A maha-arti takes place every morning and every evening at the bank of the river.

-This Rishikesh Ashram was established by a Yogi who taught meditation.
-Back then it was Chaurasi Kutia.
-In 1986, the band Beatles stayed in this Ashram which explains the hype and the name.
-The other major attraction of this Rishikesh ashram is its dome-shaped construction and the graffiti works.
+The Beatles Ashram: This Rishikesh Ashram was established by a Yogi who taught meditation.
+Back then, it was Chaurasi Kutia.
+In 1986, the Beatles stayed in this ashram, which explains the hype and the name.
+The other major attraction of this Rishikesh ashram is its dome-shaped construction and the graffiti.
 It is a spiritually rich place.

-If one is in Rishikesh for mental peace then this Rishikesh ashram is truly Swarg (heaven).
+Swarg Ashram: If one is in Rishikesh for mental peace, then this Rishikesh ashram is truly Swarg (heaven).
 Practicing and learning Rishikesh yoga are major attractions for this ashram.
-It provides medical facilities to the saints and also the pilgrims.
+It provides medical facilities to the saints and also to the pilgrims.
 Moreover, it gives free education on religious subjects to tourists.

-‘Rishi’ means sage and ‘kund’ means pond, pond of the sage.
+Rishi Kund: ‘Rishi’ means sage, and ‘kund’ means pond, the pond of the sage.
 The water is naturally hot.
 The most common belief regarding this is that it was a havan kund earlier.
-While some folk tellers believe that it was Lord Rama’s bathing place.
-It is within walking distance from Triveni Ghat.
+While some folklore tellers believe that it was Lord Rama’s bathing place.
+It is within walking distance of Triveni Ghat.

-Haridwar is one of the seven pilgrimages for the Hindus.
-The Maha Kumbh Mela held after every 12 years is put up in this city.
-Travelers also visit Haridwar for its authentic cuisines and the ashrams.
+Haridwar: Haridwar is one of the seven pilgrimages for Hindus.
+The Maha Kumbh Mela, held every 12 years, is held in this city.
+Travelers also visit Haridwar for its authentic cuisine and ashrams.

-It is not only a National Park but also one of the two Tiger Reserves of Uttrakhand.
+Rajaji National Park is not only a national park but also one of the two tiger reserves in Uttrakhand.
 Other than tigers, it has many elephants and leopards.
-One can visit it only during the months from November to June.
+One can visit it only during November through June.
 On days the park is open, it follows strict visiting hours.
-However, one can book a full day Safari.
+However, one can book a full-day safari.

-Bungee jumping can be ticked off from the list in Rishikesh.
-Rishikesh has the highest jumping platform across India.
+Bungee Jumping: Bungee jumping can be ticked off the list in Rishikesh.
+Rishikesh has the highest jumping platform in India.
 The instructors are well-trained to ensure safety.